 Ms. Ima Gherkin received both Social Security and SSI checks in 1976-78.
 However, her SSI was terminated in March 1978 because she started receiving a private pension that, added to her Social Security benefits, raised her income to an amount above the 1978 SSI income limits.
 There have been gradual increases in her income since 1978.
-She now receives a Social Security benefit of \$1,657 per month, which happens to be the average monthly benefit for retired workers.
-Her private pension is \$300 a month, giving her a total of \$1,957 monthly.
+She now receives a Social Security benefit of \$1,976 per month, which happens to be the average monthly benefit for retired workers.
+Her private pension is \$300 a month, giving her a total of \$2,276 monthly.

-In 2022, the income limit for SSI (taking into account a \$20 general income disregard) is \$861 for an individual.
-Thus, Ms. Gherkin's income is over twice the SSI income limit, which her state has adopted as the Medicaid limit for persons who are aged, blind or disabled.4
+In 2025, the income limit for SSI (taking into account a \$20 general income disregard) is \$987 for an individual.
+Thus, Ms. Gherkin's income is over twice the SSI income limit, which her state has adopted as the Medicaid limit for persons who are aged, blind or disabled.

 You screen Ms. Gherkin for Pickle eligibility as outlined above.
-Determining that the last month in which she received both Social Security and SSI was March 1978, you look up that time period in the following table and find the corresponding reduction factor (0.226).
-You multiply Ms. Gherkin's current Social Security benefit of \$1,657 by that factor, to determine her current countable "Pickle" income.
+Determining that the last month in which she received both Social Security and SSI was March 1978, you look up that time period in the following table and find the corresponding reduction factor (0.197).
+You multiply Ms. Gherkin's current Social Security benefit of \$1,976 by that factor, to determine her current countable "Pickle" income.

-\$1,657 multiplied by .226 = \$374 ("Pickled" Social Security income, rounded downward)
+\$1,976 multiplied by .197 = \$389 ("Pickled" Social Security income, rounded downward)

-\$374 countable Social Security income + \$300 private pension = \$674 total countable "Pickle" income.
+\$389 countable Social Security income + \$300 private pension = \$689 total countable "Pickle" income.

-Since \$674 is less than the current SSI income limit (including the standard \$20 disregard) of \$861, Ms. Gherkin is eligible for Medicaid, even though she is ineligible for SSI.
+Since \$689 is less than the current SSI income limit (including the standard \$20 disregard) of \$987, Ms. Gherkin is eligible for Medicaid, even though she is ineligible for SSI.

-Source: This is a screening tool and chart, originally created by Gordon Bonnyman of the Tennessee Justice Center and updated by NHeLP, to determine if clients may be Medicaid eligible under the Pickle Amendment.
-Source: https://healthlaw.org/resource/a-quick-and-easy-method-of-screening-for-medicaid-eligibility-under-the-pickle-amendment-2022-update/
+Note: This is a screening tool originally created by Gordon Bonnyman of the Tennessee Justice Center and updated by NHeLP, to determine if clients may be Medicaid eligible under the Pickle Amendment.
+Source: https://healthlaw.org/resource/a-quick-and-easy-method-of-screening-for-medicaid-eligibility-under-the-pickle-amendment-2025-update/

-Reduction Factors for Calculating Medicaid Eligibility Under the Pickle Amendment During 2022
+Reduction Factors for Calculating Medicaid Eligibility Under the Pickle Amendment During 2025